-We invite you to share your photos and videos of memorable moments made with Overseas Adventure Travel—and a description of why those memories are so special to you—with all our travelers.
+We invite you to share your photos of memorable moments made with Overseas Adventure Travel—and a description of why those memories are so special to you—with all our travelers.

 Have you ever wondered what makes a great photo or video?
 Many of us have struggled to capture that perfect moment and come up short.
 But by employing these practical tips, we hope to enhance the overall quality of your photos and videos—and increase the fun you have when taking them!

 When taking a photo or video, your instinct might be to place your subject in the center of your picture.
 Resist this temptation!